Amazon Kindle Scribe (2024) Review: The Best E-Reader With a Pen Finally?

 Can I read regular Kindle books on the Scribe?

 Yes, fully.
 Your entire Kindle library appears immediately on sign-in.
-The 10.2" display + 300 PPI Carta display delivers the same reading quality as any Kindle.
+The 10.2-inch display plus 300 PPI Carta display delivers the same reading quality as any Kindle.
 You can also annotate purchased Kindle books with the pen and export your notes via email.

 How long does the battery last?